bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

    the value to set.
 Consequently, you should design your schedules with the most specific rules at the top and gradually generalize to wider time frames towards the bottom.
-Finally, there should be a fallback rule without time constraints at all to ensure you have no time slot left without a value defined for.
+Finally, there should be a fallback rule without time restrictions at all to ensure you have no time slot left without a value defined for.

 The ``name`` parameter we specified here is completely optional and